 Where do I go for a copy of the report?

 To obtain a copy of an accident report filed with the Columbus Division of Police, come to the Division of Police Public Service office.
-It is located on the 2nd floor of Police Headquarters and is open to the public Mon-Fri, 8am-4:00pm.
-Offense Reports are available online, by clicking on "Offense Reports" on the main menu of the Columbus Division of Police homepage.
+It is located on the 2nd floor of Police Headquarters and is open to the public Monday through Friday 7 AM to 2 PM and Saturday from 11 AM to 3 PM.

 If you have filed a report with another police agency within the Columbus-Metro area, you will need to contact that agency to obtain copies of the report.